drcika/apc-extension/README.md

 ### `font.family`

-Change the default font family for any part of vscode
+Change the default font family for any part of VSCode

-By default, Provided by vscode
+Default in vscode

 ```jsonc
   "editor.fontFamily": "Roboto Mono",